KillingSpark/zstd-rs/Readme.md

 If you'd be willing to try this in your projects I would be very happy though!

 ## Speed
 Measuring with the 'time' utility the original zstd and my decoder both decoding the same enwik9.zst file from aramfs, my decoder is about 3.8 times slower.
-Enwik9 is highly compressible, for less compressible data my decoder comes close to only being 1.4 times slower.
+Enwik9 is highly compressible, for less compressible data (like a ubuntu installation .iso) my decoder comes close to only being 1.4 times slower.

 ## Can do:
 1. Parse all files in /decodecorpus_files.
 These were generated with [decodecorpus](https://github.com/facebook/zstd/tree/dev/tests) by the original zstd developers